timhowgego/Aquius/README.md

 [General Transit Feed Specification](https://developers.google.com/transit/gtfs/reference/) is the most widely used interchange format for public transport schedule data.
 A [script is available](https://github.com/timhowgego/Aquius/tree/master/dist) that automatically converts single GTFS archives into Aquius datasets.
 This script is currently under development, requiring both features and testing, so check the output carefully.
 [A live demonstration is available here](https://timhowgego.github.io/Aquius/live/gtfs/).
 Alternatively, run the `gtfs.min.js` file privately, either:

 1. With a user interface: Within a webpage, load the script and call `gtfsToAquius.init("aquius-div-id")`, where "aquius-div-id" is the ID of an empty element on the page.
 1. From another script: Call `gtfsToAquius.process(gtfs, options)`.
-Required value `gtfs` is an `Object` consisting of keys representing the name of the GTFS file without extension, whose value is the raw text content of the GTFS file - for example, `"calendar": "raw,csv,string,data"`. `options` is an optional `Object` that may contain the following keys, each value itself an `Object`:
+Required value `gtfs` is an `Object` consisting of keys representing the name of the GTFS file without extension, whose value is an array containing one or more blocks of raw text from the GTFS file - for example, `"calendar": ["raw,csv,string,data"]`.
+If the file is split into multiple blocks (to allow very large files to be handled) the first block must contain at least the first header line. `options` is an optional `Object` that may contain the following keys, each value itself an `Object`:

 * `callback` - function to receive the result, which should accept 3 `Object`: `error` (javascript Error), `output` (as returned without callback, described below), `options` (as submitted, which also allows bespoke objects to be passed through to the callback).
 * `config` - contains key:value pairs for optional configuration settings, as described in the next section.